 The oldest recipe for ice cream in the United States is credited to Thomas Jefferson, who created a recipe for an Old Fashioned Vanilla Ice Cream, which is now an artifact available at the Library of Congress.

-While vanilla is America's favorite ice cream flavor, and usually the base for other ice creams, chocolate-flavored ice cream was actually invented first.
-Some other popular flavors with Americans are cookie dough, cookies n’ cream, and mint chocolate chip.
+While vanilla is America's favorite ice cream flavor, and usually the base for other ice creams, chocolate-flavored ice cream was actually invented first, and is the most popular flavor in Canada.
+Some other popular flavors are cookie dough, cookies n’ cream, and mint chocolate chip.

 What to do on National Ice Cream Day